-Minimum output shall be LED equivalent to 100 watt High Pressure Sodium.
-All fixtures shall have individual photocell control, and photocells shall have proven 25 year life expectancy and a warranty satisfactory to the Municipality (20 year unless agreed to otherwise).
+All fixtures shall have individual photocell control, and photocells shall have proven 25-year life expectancy and a warranty satisfactory to the Municipality (20 year unless agreed to otherwise).
 Fixtures shall be set on 4.5 metre minimum (above grade), octagonal, direct bury concrete poles, or as approved by the Municipality.
 The tenon size on pole and fixture must match.
 Power feed shall be completely underground.
 The lights shall generally be placed to the outside of curved roads.
 The maximum allowable spacing along the street, between the lights, shall be 35 metres.
 Increased pole spacing may be considered if photometric modelling is performed and the RP-8 standards are achieved.
 In all cases, the lighting design shall meet IESNA RP-8 standards for a Type III distribution.
-The poles must be installed at the location as shown on the Municipality's
+The poles must be installed at the location as shown on the Municipality's Typical Cross-Section.

-Typical Cross-Section.
 Particular care shall be taken to adequately illuminate the intersections and cul-de-sacs.
-Perference to have poles located along lot lines if possible.
-Decorative Fixtures/Luminaires to be by the Stresscrete Group, catalogue No. K118R (Baffled array acrylic rippled globe, Type III IES Classification, 100 W (8000 Series), Solid State Lighting, 120:277 Line Voltage, Textured Federal Green paint, K18 Pole Adaptor, #1 Gold Vented Finial with Twistlock receptacle, and approved photo-eye.
+Preference to have poles located along property lines if possible.

+Decorative Fixtures/Luminaires to be by the Stresscrete Group, catalogue No. K118R (Baffled array acrylic rippled globe, Type III IES Classification, 100 W (8000 Series), Solid State Lighting, 120:277 Line Voltage, Textured Federal Green paint, K18 Pole Adaptor, #1 Gold Vented Finial with Twistlock receptacle, and approved photo eye.

-Poles to be by the Stresscrete Group, catalogue No. E180, Octagonal Section, Aztec Jade, Etched finished, 136 mm pole top, 194 mm pole butt, 5.5 m long pole, minimum 28.5 mm raceway, coated with two coats of JB acrylic over entire length.
+Standard Fixtures/Luminaires to be the Stresscrete Group, catalogue No. E180, Octagonal Section, Aztec Jade, etched finished, 136 mm pole top, 194 mm pole butt, 5.5 m long pole, minimum 28.5 mm raceway, coated with two coats of JB acrylic over entire length.
 Cobra Heads to be NXT by LED Roadway Lighting (or approved equal).
-Body size to suit, 120-240 voltage, with NEMA Photocell Receptacle, Type II Max Throw, Drive Current to suit, Gray finish with 5000K standard color/temperature, Glass lens, cULus certification, fixed drive current, and horizontal or post-top mount as required.
+Body size to suit, 120-240 voltage, with NEMA Photocell Receptacle, Type II Max Throw, Drive Current to suit, gray finish with 5000K standard color/temperature, Glass lens, cULus certification, fixed drive current, and horizontal or post-top mount as required.